-Each kid's yoga game set contains: 12 game boards to be used for individual players or a game board can be used for a team of players; pose cards and a pose instruction card that includes modifications of poses to help those new to yoga or to give greater challenge for those who are more advanced.
+Each Yoga-Yingo game set contains: 12 game boards to be used for individual players or a game board can be used for a team of players; pose cards and a pose instruction card that includes modifications of poses to help those new to yoga or to give greater challenge for those who are more advanced.
 The game is played similarly to Bingo, except everyone "wins" at the end.
 Yoga should not be competitive.

 GAMES AVAILABLE ON AMAZON.COM